San Diego

 “That’s particularly true in places like San Diego, where land is scarce and there isn’t a lot of development relative to the size of the market and demand for housing,” Krasinski said.

-ADUs—also known as granny flats, in-law suites and garage apartments—often consist of a new detached unit built on a property or a converted garage.
+An ADU—also known as a granny flat, in-law suite or garage apartments—is typically a new detached unit built on a property or a converted garage.
 Property owners considering building an ADU will need to navigate regulations, and the upfront investment can be significant.
-But the potential for additional cash flow has individual investors and large institutional players alike adding them to properties, Krasinski said.
+But the potential for additional cash flow has individual investors and large institutional players adding them to properties, Krasinski said.

-Whether you’re ready for financing or looking to streamline your operations, reach out to our San Diego lending and treasury team.
+Whether you’re ready for financing or looking to streamline your operations, reach out to our San Diego lending, payments and liquidity team.

 Get in touch